-Degree Apprenticeships give students the flexibility to combine learning with full-time work, as well as allowing employers to grow their own talent and nurture the employees that will go on to play a key role within their business.
+Higher and Degree Apprenticeships give students the flexibility to combine learning with full-time work.
+As well as this, they give employers the chance to develop and nurture staff in line with individual company objectives, allowing them to drive innovation and nurture staff that will play a key role within their company's future.

-The government's plan to increase the amount of student undertaking degree apprenticeships by 2020 came into play on 1st May 2017, starting with the introduction of the mandatory apprenticeship levy bill for some UK businesses.
-However, regardless of whether a company pays into the levy or not, employers and employees can still benefit from funding for degree apprenticeships.
+The 1 May 2017 saw the government implement the mandatory apprenticeship levy bill for some UK businesses.
+However, regardless of whether a company pays into the levy, employers and employees can still benefit from funding for Degree Apprenticeships.